The only thing more beautiful than The Nest El Nido Resort? The story of the people who run it - Words & Photos By

 Aside from a few Chinese fishermen, the village of El Nido was unknown to the world, just a spec on the edge of a remote Philippine island.
 Here, in this enchanting paradise, the man saw potential.
 He put down roots...eventually fell in love and married a local girl.
 They started a family.

 He became the town postmaster, and owner of its largest store, which he ran out of his own home.
 The store, called "IBR", is still there today!

 He was one of the only residents earning any kind of decent salary.
 As you can imagine, there wasn't a lot to spend the money on in a sleepy seaside village, so he just started buying land.
 It was so cheap...the family thinks he purchased the land the resort is on for just $20!
 Think about how much it must be worth all these years later, being situated in the most sought-after part of the #1 island in the world!

 Smart man, and it's incredible that the family held on to it all these years.

 When his daughter grew up, she got married and started a family in Alaska, of all places.
 After the kids were grown, they left the bitter cold to return home to the Philippines, and live her dream of having a resort in the paradise of her childhood.
 Pretty amazing to find original land owners in El Nido going all the way back 60+ years!

-I was there before the kitchen was even finished being built, and before they were offering lunch and dinner meals.
+I visited before The Nest was even finished being built, and before they were offering lunch and dinner meals.
 However, I did get to do a taste-test, and was also able to experience a mouth-watering breakfast, including fruit that was locally grown across the water on beautiful Cadlao island!
 Did I mention I also ate some of the best bacon I have ever tasted in my life?
 Imagine the best bacon you’ve ever had, and that you're eating it here: